 Then, in August, you’d calculate a new average for the previous 6 months from February to July.

-With each new month, you’d drop the oldest month from your calculations, and consider the most recent last 6 months period.
+With each new month, you’d drop the oldest month from your calculations and consider the most recent 6-month period.